This article originally appeared on VICE Romania

 Nicolae Ceaușescu was the first and last president of the Socialist Republic of Romania.
-Although there are some stories about Ceaușescu being a sweetheart—giving the people houses they toiled for their entire lives and teaching them the virtue of patience through the art of waiting in line—it's safe to call him a dictator.
-Not in the least because some of the ideas Ceaușescu put into practice for his country wrecked several generations beyond his Communist regime.
+Although there are some stories about Ceaușescu being a sweetheart – giving the people houses they toiled for their entire lives and teaching them the virtue of patience through the art of queuing – it's safe to call him a dictator.
+Not in the least because some of the ideas Ceaușescu put into practice for his country wrecked several generations beyond his communist regime.

 One of those ideas was Decree no. 770, issued in 1966 and enforced until 1989.
 Because the government wanted Romania's birthrate to soar, this decree banned women from having abortions.
 Following its enforcement, approximately 10,000 women (an unofficial number) are said to have died because of illegal abortions.
-It also resulted in the birth of about 2 million children, who have since been known as "Generation Decree."
+It also resulted in the birth of about 2 million children, who have since been known as "Generation Decree".
 Some of those kids ended up in orphanages.

 VICE: How did the idea for your latest project come about?

-Elisabeth Blanchet: A friend and I started a nonprofit in the 1990s called Action Orphelins.
+Elisabeth Blanchet: A friend and I started a non-profit in the 1990s, called Action Orphelins.
 We would always go to the same orphanage in Popricani, close to Iași.
-We traveled there three or four times a year from 1993 to 1998, to try to make the orphans' living conditions a little better.
-Clean their bedrooms, fix hot water, and the showers—that sort of thing.
+We travelled there three or four times a year from 1993 to 1998, to try to make the orphans' living conditions a little better.
+Clean their bedrooms, fix hot water and the showers – that sort of thing.
 And we paid people to try to find the kids' relatives in similar institutions.
 I shot many portraits of the children during those years, mostly because I'd come to care about them.
-Most of those photos were in black-and-white and shot on film.
+Most of those photos were in black and white and shot on film.

-Then in 2006, I was working for Time Out, and the editors and I wanted to do a positive piece on Romania, which was preparing to join the European Union.
+Then in 2006, I was working for Time Out and the editors and I wanted to do a positive piece on Romania, who were preparing to join the European Union.
 We planned on following someone who would come to look for work in the United Kingdom.
 I got in touch with my friend Dan, an orphan himself, who worked as a caretaker for the Popricani orphanage and asked him to help me find characters.